Choosing a name for your business

 Check that you have not chosen a prohibited name.

-Check that your name does not conflict with a registered trade mark.
+Check that your name does not conflict with the name of a business that has a registered trade mark on its name.

 Further information